Option plays for Super Bowl bingeing

 Stick with water instead of beer whenever eating salty foods that cause thirst.

-Remember moderation when it comes to any alcohol: one drink for women, two drinks for men.
+Alcohol moderation: one drink for women, two for men.
 One 12-ounce beer equals one drink.
 Try lower-calorie options like light beer.
-Alcoholic beverages with sugary mixes such as regular soda add both sugar and calories.
+Cocktails with sugary mixes such as soda add calories.

 Instead of depriving yourself of favorite foods, eat smaller portions.
 You’re less likely to binge eat if you don’t feel deprived.
 Wait 15 to 20 minutes before going back for seconds or dessert.
 Ask yourself if you are still hungry.